InitialCnotD/Test/README.md

 #### CRON
 We will be using this to set the time for refresh "0 1 * * *" to let it refresh as 1am daily

 ---
+## Section 2: Databases
+We first determine the Entity Relations, the relationship is shown in the 'ER Diagram' file done in Visio.

+Tables are created using the db-dump.sql file and query.sql is the queries for the questions given.

+---
+## Section 3: System Design
+We will process the images uploaded by the users to Kafka format.
+Then we merge the data with the Kafka stream and store it together in a short term service for ease of analysis to get insights.
+After that, we can store them in any legacy databases for long term storage
+---
 ## Section 4: Charts and APIs
 We will be using the data directly from the site.
 API call as shown: https://api.covid19api.com/live/country/singapore